jmettraux/aachen/src/pxa__exploration.md

 : must rest after a turn of running.

 Surprise
-: TODO
+: those who run are always surprised;
-: a party bearing light sources cannot surprise foes lurking in the dark.
+: a party bearing light sources cannot surprise foes lurking in the dark;
+: in doubt, roll 1d20 + _Scout_ ≥ `WIS TC` for both sides, both win, no surprise, both lose, no surprise;
+: the surprised side concedes a whole combat round.

 [^1]:
   the referee may call for an _Exert_ check, like 1d20 + _Exert_ ≥ `CON TC`